usgs/aqts-capture-ecosystem-switch/README.md

 The QA database will be turned off automatically every Friday at 6 pm.

 ### What if I need to start a database manually?
-To start the test database manually, go to the lambda function you need and invoke it with any payload:
+In the AWS console, find the lambda function you need and invoke it with any payload:

 '''
 AWS Console->Lambda->Functions->aqts-capture-ecosystem-switch-TEST-startTestDb